opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/static_website_hosting/using_a_user-defined_domain_name_to_configure_static_website_hosting.rst

          .. note::

             You can also select the Warm, or Cold storage class based on the website requirements for access frequency and speed.
-For details about storage classes, see :ref:`Storage Classes Overview <en-us_topic_0050937852>`.
+For details about storage classes, see :ref:`Storage Classes <en-us_topic_0050937852>`.

       -  **Bucket Policy**: Select **Public Read** to allow any user to access objects in the bucket.
       -  **Server-Side Encryption**: Choose **Disable**.